 - Impact by vehicle or aircraft

-It is important to comb over your policy carefully in order to make sure you are aware of what is and isn’t covered under your builders risk insurance.
-Builders risk policies often do not provide coverage for property damage caused by flaws in design, planning or workmanship.
-Other specific exclusions may be included in your policy.
-While exclusions vary from policy to policy, the following cases of loss are typically not covered under builders risk policies:
+Combing over your policy carefully is important to ensure that you are aware of what is and isn’t covered under your builders risk insurance.
+Builders risk policies often exclude coverage for property damage caused by flaws in design, planning, or workmanship, as well as other specific exclusions that may be included in your policy.
+Although exclusions can vary from policy to policy, builders risk policies typically do not cover the following cases of loss:

 - Property damage caused by employee dishonesty or theft